php-pds/skeleton_research/README.md

 ## Conclusion

+### Recommendation

 Given the above collection and analysis, these names should be used for these
 purposes:

 ```
+bin/              # command-line files
+config/           # configuration files
+docs/             # documentation files
+public/           # web files
 src/              # source files
 tests/            # test files
-public/           # web files
-docs/             # documentation files
-config/           # configuration files
-bin/              # command-line files
-README(.*)        # read-me-first file
-LICENSE(.*)       # licensing information
 CHANGELOG(.*)     # change notes
 CONTRIBUTING(.*)  # contribution guidelines
+LICENSE(.*)       # licensing information
+README(.*)        # read-me-first file
 ```

 Since not all packages may need all these categories, they need not be required to be present in a package.
 However, if a package *does* provide directories or files of these categories, they should use the names listed.

+### Current Compliance

-Of the 63746 in the sample, 47106 (73%) of them tentatively appear compliant with the conclusion of this report.
+Of the 63746 packages in the sample, 47106 (73%) of them appear compliant with the above recommendation.

 Results: [compliance.txt](./results/compliance.txt)

-To be clear, this does not mean that all the tentatively-compliant packages use all the directores and all the files named in the conclusion.
-Rather, it means that *when directories and files of the related purpose are present*, they use the names indicated in the conclusion.
-For example, when a source code directory is provided, it is named `src/` and not `lib/` (or something else).
+This does not mean that all the apparently compliant packages use all the directores and all the files named in the conclusion.
+Rather, it means that *when directories and files for the related purpose are present in the package*, they use the names indicated above.

+For example, a package is apparently compliant when a directory for executable files is provided with the name `bin/`, and not `cli/` (or something else).
+If no such directory is provided under any recognizable name, the package is still apparently compliant, since not all packages may provide all the kinds of directories and files named above.